-‘One Piece’ Episode 899 Spoilers, Preview: Zoro Demonstrates Incredible Power Against Hawkins’ Giant Straw Man
+‘One Piece’ Episode 899 Spoilers: Zoro Demonstrates Incredible Power Against Hawkins’s Giant Straw Man

 One Piece Wano Arc has featured its first intense battle in the anime involving three members of the Worst Generation — Monkey D. Luffy and Roronoa Zoro of the Straw Hat Pirates and Basil Hawkins of the Hawkins Pirates.
 Luffy and Zoro encountered Hawkins and his subordinates a few minutes after they reunited in the wasteland.
 Hawkins is currently serving under Emperor Kaido as one of the headliners of the Beast Pirates.

-Despite Kinemon’s order, Luffy and Zoro were left with no choice but to fight Hawkins’ groups.
+Despite Kinemon’s order, Luffy and Zoro were left with no choice but to fight Hawkins’s groups.
 After beating most of his subordinates, Luffy and Zoro prepared themselves to take down Hawkins next.
 However, as the fight started to get more serious, Komachiyo interfered and grabbed Luffy and Zoro.
-Komachiyo is worried about Otama’s worsening condition and wants to bring her to the nearest hospital as soon as possible.
+Komachiyo was worried about Otama’s worsening condition and wanted to bring her to the nearest hospital as soon as possible.

-However, Hawkins and his subordinates won’t let Luffy and Zoro escape that easily, especially now that they know that the Straw Hat Pirates are planning to free the Land of Wano from Emperor Kaido and the Beast Pirates.
-Based on the preview, One Piece Episode 899, which is titled “Defeat is Inevitable!
-The Strawman’s Fierce Attack!,” is set to feature Hawkins’ pursuit of Luffy and Zoro.
+Hawkins and his subordinates wouldn’t let Luffy and Zoro escape that easily, though, especially considering they know that the Straw Hat Pirates are planning to free the Land of Wano from Emperor Kaido and the Beast Pirates.
+Based on the preview, One Piece Episode 899 — which is titled “Defeat is Inevitable!
+The Strawman’s Fierce Attack!” — is set to feature Hawkins’s pursuit of Luffy and Zoro.

 “When Otama and Luffy end up in a deadly crisis, Zoro’s avenging slash howls!”